Do you have a job offer in the UK? Here’s our guide to what you need to know about contracts and wages in your new home.

 If an employer asks you to leave your job, they must give you a minimum period of notice and, likewise, you must give your employer a minimum period of notice if you want to leave.
 The length of notice you have to give depends on how long you have been in the job, but if the employer fails to give the required notice, the employee can make a claim to the courts for wrongful dismissal.

 Where the employee leaves without serving the required notice period, the employer may have a right to withhold pay or claim damages.
-There are times when no notice is needed, for example if the dismissal is for gross misconduct or where constructive dismissal occurs.
+There are times when no notice is necessary, for example, if the dismissal is for gross misconduct or where constructive dismissal occurs.

-If you feel you have been unfairly dismissed, ask for advice from the ACAS helpline (08457 474747).
+If you feel your dismissal was unfair, ask for advice from the ACAS helpline (08457 474747).
 ACAS mediate between employers and employees.
 Official complaints of unfair dismissal must be made within three months of leaving the job.

-Workers in the UK are legally entitled to be paid the national minimum wage per hour for the work that they do.
+Workers in the UK must earn at least the national minimum wage per hour for the work that they do.
 The minimum wage for each age group is GBP 3.57 for 16- to 17-year-olds, GBP 4.83 (‘development rate’) for 18- to 21-year-olds and GBP 5.80 for over 22s.
 These rates change on 1 October each year.

-Apprentices under the age of 19 are not entitled to the minimum wage.
-If you are receiving accredited training during the first six months of your new employment, you may only be paid the 18-21 ‘development rate’.
+Apprentices under the age of 19 cannot claim the minimum wage.
+If you are receiving accredited training during the first six months of your new employment, you may only be paid the 18-21 development rate.

-You will normally be paid either each week or each month.
-Many employers will arrange for your pay to be sent directly to your bank account.
+Payments occur either each week or each month.
+Many employers arrange for direct payments to your bank account.

-By law, you should also receive a pay slip each time you are paid.
+By law, you should also receive a payslip for each payment.
 This is a statement from your employer showing your exact pay and how much has been deducted for National Insurance and tax.

-Employers are legally allowed to make deductions from your wages for Income Tax, Pay as You Earn (PAYE) and National Insurance contributions.
-Any other deductions made such as contributions to pension schemes have to be agreed with you first.
+Employers can legally make deductions from your wages for UK income tax, Pay as You Earn (PAYE) and National Insurance contributions.
+Any other deductions such as contributions to pension schemes must be agreed with you first.
 If you believe you aren’t receiving the minimum wage you can contact the National Minimum Wage Helpline (0845 6000 678).